Information for refugees who wish to study in Germany

 Applicants interested in studying at a German university can find information on German language certificates accepted for admission under www.sprachnachweis.de.
 The information is sorted by type of university/higher education institution, place of study, course of study and degree.

-The DSH can only be take in Germany and is autonomously administered by universities.
-Applicants interested in studying should contact the Welcome Centre of the respective university for more information on where and when the examination will be held and how much the fee for participation in the DSH examination is.
+The DSH can only be taken in Germany and is autonomously administered by universities.
+Applicants interested in studying should contact the Welcome Centre of the respective university for more information on where and when the examination will be held and how much the participation fee for the DSH examination is.
 DSH examinations usually take place at the respective university three to four weeks prior to the beginning of the new semester.

 The TestDaF examination can be taken either in Germany or at one of the 400 test centres in 90 countries worldwide.
 It takes place six times a year.
-The examination Dates are set by the TestDaF Institute that also provides information on the examination fees.
+The examination dates are set by the TestDaF Institute.
+This institute also provides information on the examination fees.

-According to paragraph 8 of the Framework Regulation on German Language Exams to Study at a German University or Institution of Higher Education it is possible to demonstrate your sufficient German language skills with the following language examination:
+According to paragraph 8 of the Framework Regulation on German Language Exams to Study at a German University or Institution of Higher Education, it is possible to demonstrate sufficient German language skills with the following language examination:

 Goethe-Cerificate C 2 respectively.
-Großes Deutsches Sprachdiplom (GDS) of the Goethe-Instituts.
+Großes Deutsches Sprachdiplom (GDS) from the Goethe-Institut.

-The German Federal Office for Migration and Refugees (BAMF) gives an overview of language courses, offered especially for asylum.
-With the help of the WebGIS search engine, local organizations offering German language courses can be found.
+The German Federal Office for Migration and Refugees (BAMF) gives an overview of language courses offered especially for asylum seekers.
+With the help of the integration course navigator, local organizations offering German language courses can be found.

 Federal Ministry of Education and Research (BMBF)

-Integration of refugees through education: Overview of the measures (available in German only)
+Integration of refugees through education: Overview of the measures (in German)

 Federal Office for Migration and Refugees (BAMF)